GrammaTech/ddisasm/README.md

 ## Running the analysis
-run the prolog module that generates the datalog inputs it generates an input for souffle and one for bddbddb
+Example usage

-`./disasm examples/bzip/bzip2`
+`./disasm ../examples/ex1/ex`

+The prolog module `disasm`  takes care of extracting symbols and sections from an elf binary.
+Then, it calls souffle_disasm to decode the extracted sections.
+Finally, it calls souffle and pretty prints the results.
 This uses:

  * `./elf_extract.sh` to extract a list of sections and symbols from the binary
  * objcopy to extract specific sections from the binary
- * and `x64show` to decode sections into tsl code
+ * and `souffle_disasm` to decode sections into facts

-Once the datalog input has been generated, it can be run with different engines:

-* run the analysis with bddbddb

-`java -jar bddbddb-full.jar examples/ex1/ex.bdd`

-* run the analysis with souffle

-`souffle examples/ex1/ex.dl`
-souffle souffle_rules.pl -I ../examples/bzip/ -j 8  > ../examples/bzip/valid.txt

-* generate an executable with souffle that can be run later.
-It is considerably faster.

-`souffle examples/ex1/ex.dl -o examples/ex1/ex_prog`

 ## References
 1. Souffle: "On fast large-scale program analysis in Datalog" CC2016